Stefan-Ladwig/GB-chess/Readme.md

 - indicator whose turn it is
 - indicator for replay mode
 - calculate and display material advantage
+- short Manual in Markdown

 ### to do:
-- write a short Manual in Markdown
 - optimize code (especially checking for mate)

 ### maybe with a lot of enthusiasm: